 The soup's French name makes it sound much more fussy than it really is.
-But the soup is not really French in origin.
-It was invented in the 1920s by a Frenchman at the Ritz in New York City.
+But it's not actually French in origin as it was invented at the Ritz Hotel in New York City during the 1920s by a Frenchman from the town of Vichy.
 The preparation is as simple as sautéing leeks and boiling potatoes.
 Once it's cooked, simply purée.
-I love to serve a soup like this in small cups as an appetizer.
-It's the perfect start to a summertime dinner party.
+I love to serve a soup like this in small cups or shot glasses as an appetizer because it's the perfect way to start a summertime dinner party.

 A tip on handling leeks: The best way to clean and prepare leeks for a recipe that calls for sautéing them is as follows.
 First remove the tough dark green part, then cut the leek lengthwise, and finally cut the leek into ribbons crosswise.
 Wash in many changes of water and drain in a colander.
-This Test Kitchen video on Gourmet.com explains the method perfectly.
+Wacth my video below to see a demonstration.

 Vichyssoise